Kraligor/MarlinVyper_donotuse/README.md

 Make sure to calibrate your E-steps, although the default value of `420` might be correct since it is both set in CE6.1d and the result of my manual calibration.
 The original firmware value is `407`.

-If Linear Advance is enabled make sure to configure it as well, as the default k-value is `0`.
+If you choose to enable Linear Advance make sure to configure it as well, as the default k-value is `0`.